Picking out the best baby bassinet is an emotional thing for most expecting parents. It’s also a bit of a process.

 The first thing to do is figure out what you want your bassinet sitch to be… and no matter which sleeping method you choose, your little lamb needs a safe sleeping venue.

 Yes, we still recommend a crib for the long-term, BUT… don’t be surprised one bit if you don’t use it at all for quite some time (as in, months).
 In fact, most parents end up with their baby in their bedroom for the first few months, which we highly recommend (as do most pediatricians).

-You certainly can, by all means, use the crib right away if you choose, but most parents find putting their tiny, helpless newborns into giant, spacious, jail-like (yet well-appointed!) cribs just doesn’t feel right: it’s a bit overkill for a newborn.
+You certainly can, by all means, use the crib right away after finding the best crib mattress if you choose, but most parents find putting their tiny, helpless newborns into giant, spacious, jail-like (yet well-appointed!) cribs just doesn’t feel right: it’s a bit overkill for a newborn.

 Having your baby close by usually feels more reassuring than having her off in a separate room.
 In addition, practically speaking, middle-of-the-night feedings – whether you’re nursing or bottle-feeding – and diaper changes are WAY easier if your baby is right in the same room, nearby, versus having to schlep all over the house.
 Therefore, I highly recommend a temporary newborn sleeping venue that can go in your room.